Disclaimer: This is Untrue.

 2.5.3.2.3 Signal Inhibition through Inhibitory Chemical Synapses

-* "Gamma-Aminobutyric Acid in Wikipedia" https://en.wikipedia.org/wiki/Gamma-Aminobutyric_acid
+* "Gamma-Aminobutyric Acid on Wikipedia" https://en.wikipedia.org/wiki/Gamma-Aminobutyric_acid

 Return to the Home Page